dask/dask-blog/_posts/2019-09-24-dask-hyperparam-opt.md

 [t-SNE]:https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html

-Finding good values for these hyperparameters is critical and has an entire Scikit-Learn documentation page, "[Tuning the hyperparameters of an estimator]."
-Briefly, finding the decent values of hyperparameters is difficult and requires guessing or searching.
+Finding good values for these hyperparameters is critical and has an entire Scikit-learn documentation page, "[Tuning the hyperparameters of an estimator]."
+Briefly, finding decent values of hyperparameters is difficult and requires guessing or searching.

 [Tuning the hyperparameters of an estimator]:http://scikit-learn.org/stable/modules/grid_search.html